 China dispatches vaccine, syringe aid to 66 countries

-The Ministry of Commerce (MOC), along with relevant government bodies, will ensure that vaccines could be delivered to recipient countries as soon as possible, said Qian Chunying, an official with the ministry, on Monday.
+The MOC, along with relevant government bodies, will ensure that vaccines are delivered to recipient countries as soon as possible, said Qian Chunying, an official with the ministry, on Monday.

 China is organizing and carrying out vaccine aid work for 88 countries and four international organizations, Qian said.